 - 1. Understand the division of network functionalities into layers. - 2.
-Understand the data link layer concepts, design issues and protocols. - 3.
-Gain knowledge about IP addressing and IP subnetting design issues - 4.
+Understand the data link layer concepts, design issues and protocols - 3.
+Gain knowledge about IP addressing and IP subnetting Design issues - 4.
 To understand the concepts of routing protocols - 5.
 Understand the data transportation, issues and related protocols for end to end delivery of data. - 6.
-Understand the data presentation techniques used in the presentation layer & application layer protocols.
+Understand the data presentation techniques used in the presentation layer & client/server model in application layer protocols. - 7.
+To get familiar with the basic network administration commands. - 8.
+To install and configure a network simulator and learn the basics of TCL scripting. - 9.
+To understand the network simulator environment and visualize a network topology and observe its performance. - 10.
+To implement Data Link Control Protocols. - 11.
+To study and implement Application Layer Protocols. - 12.
+To implement client-server socket programs.

 - 1. Explore the functionalities of each layer of the network reference models and compare the Models. - 2.
 Explain data link layer concepts, design issues and protocols. - 3.
-Design subnetworks using the concept of IP addressing. - 4.
+Design subnetworks using the concept of IP Addressing. - 4.
 Analyze the strength and weaknesses of routing protocols. - 5.
 Explain the data transportation and session management issues and related protocols used for end to end delivery of data. - 6.
-Represent the data using different data presentation techniques and relate real time applications with the application layer protocols.
+Outline the data presentation techniques and illustrate the client/server model in application layer protocols. - 7.
+Execute and evaluate network administration commands and demonstrate their use in different network scenarios - 8.
+Demonstrate the installation and configuration of the network simulator and packet tracer. - 9.
+Demonstrate and measure different network scenarios and their performance behavior. - 10.
+Demonstrate and compare Error control and flow control protocols - 11.
+Implement the Application Layer Protocols - 12.
+Demonstrate socket programming for client server architecture.

-Prerequisite: Digital Logic and Computer Organization and Architecture
+Prerequisite: Computer Hardware and Networking